Fourier Transform Infrared (FTIR) Spectroscopy

 Samples can be as small as 20µm and the FTIR spectrometer is sensitive to components that are present in concentrations greater than approximately 3-5% of the total.

-- One microscope equipped with micro-attenuated total reflectance, a mapping stage, grazing angle objective with polarizer, transmission/reflection
+- Hyperion 2000 microscope equipped with micro-attenuated total reflectance (germanium crystal), imaging capabilities, a mapping stage with mapping capabilities, grazing angle objective with polarizer, transmission/reflection

 - Baseline™ Horizontal Attenuated Total Reflection Attachment with germanium and zinc selenide flat plates and a zinc selenide trough cell